Published May 7, 2018 at 10:41 AM | Updated at 1:27 PM EDT on Jun 6, 2018

-More than three dozen houses have been destroyed and over 1,000 people evacuated from Leilani Estates and nearby communities in Pahoa, Hawaii.
+More than 1,000 people have fled Leilani Estates and nearby communities in Pahoa, Hawaii.
 Lava spewed hundreds of feet into the air during the eruption.
 Lava, steam and toxic gases spread around 387,500 square feet within the first three days of the eruption, with more magma in the system that may still erupt, according to the U.S. Geological Survey.